jdh4/advanced_traverse/numerical_libraries/README.md

 ![magma](http://icl.cs.utk.edu/projectsfiles/magma/doxygen/magma-logo.png)

-MAGMA is a linear algebra library that is designed for multicore nodes that have GPUs such as Traverse.
+MAGMA is a linear algebra library that is designed for multicore nodes that have GPUs such.
 It can be thought of as an improvement over LAPACK for the aforementioned hardware.

 Here is a sample build of MAGMA on Traverse: